agateau/blog/2013/11/26/on-presentation-tools/index.md

 (Emphasis mine)

 With this approach in mind, I finally settled on [Remark.js][remark].
 It is very simple yet efficient.
-The way it works is surprising: one create the presentation slides by writing markdown in a text area!
+The way it works is surprising: one creates the presentation slides by writing markdown in a text area!

 Once you get over this unusual system, you find out it works very well.
 Being